 Shredded bark mulch shall consist of shredded bark and wood.
-The size range of fine particles shall be 3/8 inch or less and a maximum size of individual pieces shall be approximately 1 to 1-1/2 inch in diameter and maximum length of approximately 4 to 8 inches.
+The minimum size of individual pieces shall be approximately 1 to 1-1/2 inch in diameter and maximum length of approximately 4 to 8 inches.
 No more than 25% of the total volume shall be fine particles and no more than 20% of total volume be large pieces.
+Maximum length of any individual component shall be two inches (2") and a minimum of seventy-five percent (75%) of the mulch shall pass through a one inch (1") screen.
 Mulch shall be free of invasive weeds, seeds, or propagules.
 The bark mulch shall have the characteristics of retaining moisture, forming a mat not susceptible to spreading by wind or rain, and providing a good growth medium for plants.
 Shredded bark much may contain up to fifty percent (50%) shredded wood material.
 Wood chips are not acceptable.
 Bark mulch containing shredded wood shall be aged a minimum of one year prior to installation.
 Bark mulch shall be free of soil, rocks, and weeds.

-3. Rock Mulch
+Rock Mulch